cintrathais/space/README.md

-Studing a WebSite with Alura Curses, mainly using React, Javascript and SCSS.
+Studing a WebSite with Alura Curses, mainly using React, JavaScript and SCSS.